 - Get a second job or increase your income.
 I do FIFO and on my week off I worked casually at a petrol station.
 I also worked for promotions to increase my salary.

 - High Interest Savings Account.
 I opened a high interest savings account, I changed banks to chase high interest savings accounts and the bonus money banks sometimes give you for opening bank accounts with them.
-A high interest savings account like ING’s Saving Maximiser, which as an interest rate of 1.35%, is a good place to store your savings.
-If you sign up for an account here and add my referral code (GEX485) we will both receive $50.
+A high interest savings account like ING’s Saving Maximiser, might be a good place to store your savings.
+If you sign up for an account here and add my referral code (GEX485) we will both receive $100.
+(Offer active until the 31st July 2021).

 - Buy fuel on cheap days (Monday / Tuesday).
 Even if your tank is almost full still buy fuel so you don’t get caught short and end up buying fuel on an expensive day.
 Read more about saving money on fuel here.